platformsh/demo-project/readme.md

 > [!IMPORTANT]
 > Post-merge, you _do_ need to _redefine_ resources for Redis on the production environment, as shown above.

-4. Scale the backend app container (Python):
+Congratulations, you have completed the demo!

+You can now enjoy more Upsun capabilities like:
+* Scale your applications horizonally:
 - ```
-  upsun resources:set --count backend:3
+  upsun resources:set --count backend:3 --count frontend:3
   ```

-> [!IMPORTANT]
-> This final change should produce a "Demo complete" page to the user.
-> The transition is still in testing for reliability.
+* Create a team and invite contributors to your project.
+* Create new preview environments.
+* Add new services.

-## Using this project locally
+## Run the demo locally

 There is a root package `@platformsh/demo-project` that controls both the backend and frontend app setup.
 NPM is required.